TLaborde/TLaborde.github.io/_posts/2017-04-28-better-tasks-in-powershell-part-1.md

 That's enough code to start to be dangerous, since we don't do any test, we don't have log or run it unmonitored, but it's also a short way to get value from PowerShell.
 Once the script is running, it will run until the cold death of the Universe (or until someone shut down the VM where it's running...).

 Next time, we generate documentation for the task... but in the laziest way possible.
+And we do it soon!